abgnpr/BlueMug/README.md

-# BlueMug BGPE
-BGPE stands for Beginner Fiendly programming environment.
-Scripts of this IDE are in Development stage.
+# BlueMug BFPE Scripts of this IDE are in Development stage.
+BlueMug is a BFPE ( Beginner Friendly Programming Environment ) for C/C++ programmers.
+It is nothing but batch file having a set commands that automates the various tasks that a coder (the learner in this case) needs to get done, right from the point of creating a source file to its successful compilation and execution (Repeat?).